mostafachegeni/Blockchain-Analytics/doc/3_Cardano_CreateAddrsNetworkGraph.md

 # 3. Cardano Create "Address Network" Graph

-This '.md' file explains the implementation of the corresponding code "**3_Cardano_CreateAddrsNetworkGraph.ipynb**".
-The code analyzes creates the address network graph for Cardano addresses based on heuristic-based address clustering.
-Afterward, the largest connected components (superclusters) are identified, and a community detection algorithm (label propagation) is applied to them.
+This `.md` file provides an explanation of the implementation in the corresponding notebook, **"3_Cardano_CreateAddrsNetworkGraph.ipynb"**.
+The code constructs an address network graph for Cardano addresses using heuristic-based address clustering.
+Subsequently, it identifies the largest connected components (superclusters) and applies a community detection algorithm (label propagation) to these superclusters.

 In the following sections, each cell in the corresponding 'code' is documented with a brief description of its purpose and functionality, followed by the summarized cell code.